yestesat/discord-roblox-ip-bot/readme.md

 ## Extra Information
 I never ended up finishing every command on this bot.
 At the time I was managing 10+ other projects and didn't have enough time to finish this.

-This API used to grab server info such as Server IP's and PORT's.
-Not sure when but roblox deprecated the assetgame url I use.
-The API no longer grabs server information so I am just going to public this on github.
+Roblox deprecated the assetgame url I use to grab server information, so i'm going to public this bot.